webdev-dave/bizzbuzz-custom-calculator/README.md

 ## Todo

+- test all inputs with zero values (there may be some errors burried multiple steps into calculations)
 - write tests
 - test for bugs and edge cases and make sure all results add up correctly